Kuratoro/zk.zettel.page/how-to-edit.md

 <file-name.md>  --> this will not be shown in the Zettel but will be shown as linked (EDIT: Hmm, it worked last time but I guess not)

 ```
+## Markdown Guidelines

+* The title of the Zettel will be a first level heading.